In the first half of 2021, there has been a triple-digit increase in cyberattacks volume compared to the previous year (Source: Accenture).

 As we have said, the central theme for secure development is that security becomes a shared topic within each cross-functional development team (Feature Team).
 Therefore, the most effective approach is composed of three elements which are perfectly integrated with each other: Development, Security and Operation.
 This proposition can be enclosed in a single term: DevSecOps.

 In order to implement DevSecOps it is necessary to consider security principles since the earliest stages of design, inserting them into the normal DevOps flow.
 To avoid pipeline slowdowns, testing and security checks must be automated and integrated into continuous integration practices.

 It is also necessary to implement a solid monitoring system: traceability and visibility are very important.
 In fact, the correct introduction of alarms in the code allows you to receive alerts before a problem occurs, allowing proactive action.
 Process design must include rules and standards in a coherent framework.
 In this way, if development always respects the established rules, the risks are reduced.

-How to ensure security with microservices, APIs and containers
+Towards DevSecOps: how to ensure security with microservices, APIs, and containers

 Containerization also increases application security: executions are isolated, both from each other and from the systems they run on.
 An attack on modern systems is much more complex to carry out than on traditional systems.

 A great tool to enhance security is Rönd, the new open-source project developed and maintained by Mia‑Platform.
 Rönd is an authorization mechanism that defines centralized policies executed in a distributed system.
 It runs in your Kubernetes cluster as a Sidecar Container and defines security policies over your APIs.
 Take a look at Rönd official website to learn more about it.

 We can summarize the main and greatest advantages of a unified DevSecOps approach in terms of security, speed, and cost.